 If you withdraw from an examination for health reasons, a petition may be submitted for a make-up examination on the next available date, if the module cannot be completed successfully within the two-year assessment period or within the period defined for any additional requirements.
 This additional petition to the examination delegate must be received in writing (not by e-mail) by 31 July in your second year of assessment at the latest.
 In case of additional requirements, it must be received toward the end of the fourth semester of your additional requirements at the latest.

 If you withdraw from an examination for health reasons, a petition for a retake opportunity may be submitted at the next available date, provided the module cannot be successfully completed within the 2-year assessment period or within the deadline for completion of additional requirements.
 This additional petition must be submitted in writing (i.e., in letter form, with justification) no later than July 31 of your second assessment year as PDF digitally emailed to firstname.lastname@example.org addressed to the examination delegate.
 In the case of requirements and conditions, it must be submitted by the end of the fourth semester of the requirements and conditions at the latest.

 Information and policies concerning a petition for deferral of service (Dienstverschiebungsgesuch) can be found on the website of the Swiss Federal Department for Defence, Civil Protection and Sport (VBS).

 Petition for deferral of service (Dienstverschiebungsgesuch)

-Please send the electronically completed petition for deferral of service along with the notice of service to your responsible contact person (see box on the right).
+Please send the electronically completed petition for deferral of service along with the notice of service by email to email@example.com.
 We will only examine complete petitions and send back to you the completed and signed “Request of Advisory Office” (Antrag der Beratungsstelle) via e-mail within 2 to 3 working days.

 Students with disabilities